-- In fixed-wing supported camps, begin hourly weather observations six hours before an LC-130 aircraft leaves McMurdo and three hours before a KBA aircraft (Twin Otter or Basler) leaves McMurdo. - O If there are no known issues and your aircraft is on track to pick you up, take down tent(s). - Place all remaining camp items in the staging area and conduct a visual sweep of the camp site ensure all items have been removed. - o Disassemble the radio(s) and antenna(s). - O Before takeoff, take one last look to make sure everything and everyone is on the plane!
+- In fixed-wing supported camps, begin hourly weather observations six hours before an LC-130 aircraft leaves McMurdo and three hours before a KBA aircraft (Twin Otter or Basler) leaves McMurdo. - o Take down tent(s). - o Place all remaining camp items in the staging area and conduct a visual sweep of the campsite ensure all items are removed. - o Disassemble the radio(s) and antenna(s). - Before takeoff, take one last look to make sure everything and everyone is on the plane!